elias-bina/manual-sort/README.md

 - Add typing (fk python)

-- Add an "error checker" which looks at a comparisons file, and check that the comparisons with the winrate differences are the most wrong according to the comparison are re-manually check
+- Add an "error checker" which looks at a comparisons file, and check if comparisons result match winrate difference (e.g 90% winrate should'nt lose against 10% winrate)

 - Test "Winrate sort" -> At first make "random" matches (create a pool, take pairs, rince, repeat), and when there are some little stats, sort by winrate and fight between games with similar winrates (before this step), and show the results each X waves